aldytmra/aldytmra/README.md

 *   VScode, Postman, Jmeter, Jira, ClickUp

 ### 💸 Support me:
 Help me to pay the domain subscription and buy me some snacks or tea.

-👉 🇮🇩 ### 💸 Support Me
-Help me to pay the domain subscription and buy me some snacks or tea.

 *   🇮🇩 [Trakteer](https://trakteer.id/aldy_tamara2/tip?quantity=1)